 Fodor's Expert Review Brodick Castle and Country Park

-On the north side of Brodick Bay, this red sandstone mansion with typical Scottish-baronial features was built in the 16th century and was the seat of the dukes of Hamilton, who added to it extensively during the 19th century.
-The castle is closed for repairs until 2019, but you can explore the expansive gardens, which are open all year.
-In summer they are ablaze with azaleas and rhododendrons.
+On the north side of Brodick Bay, this red-sandstone mansion with typical Scottish-baronial features was built in the 16th century and was the seat of the dukes of Hamilton, who added to it extensively throughout the 19th century.
+It reopened in 2019 after a £1.5 million renovation, and now features an adventure park and an exciting visitor experience where costumed performers bring the past to life.
+In summer the expansive gardens are ablaze with azalea and rhododendron blossoms.

 The country park that surrounds the castle embraces Arran's most striking scenery, rising to the 2,867-foot summit of Goatfell, the island's highest peak.
 The beautiful upland landscape is more challenging to explore than it seems, so it's important to go prepared with sturdy footwear and waterproof clothing.
 From the summit there is a stunning panoramic view of the Firth, Kintyre, and the Ayrshire coast, and on a clear day you can just see Ireland.